 Lye (Sodium Hydroxide/Caustic Soda )

 Lye is a necessary ingredient used in the cold process soapmaking recipes, it has become a little more difficult item to buy throughout local retailers.
 However, I have managed to buy lye for soap making online at Amazon many times at a reasonable price.
-I have purchased these specifically for cold-process soapmaking, and yes they work beautifully.
+I have purchased these specifically for cold-process soapmaking, and yes it works beautifully.

 With many a project calling for essential oils as ingredients, we’ve developed an essential oil use chart and a carrier oils chart.
 These both show a wealth of information on the uses and properties of many soapmaking oils.

-In fact, we have a whole section dedicated to organic natural ingredients.
+In fact, we have a whole section dedicated to cosmetic ingredients.
 Plus, as I’m ordering natural oils on the internet on a regular basis, I also have some important info on where to buy oils online.
 This valuable info will make sure you purchase high quality 100 % pure products, and help you save a bit of money!

 Using Fragrance and Essential Oils

 You can adjust the scent volume in soaps.
 I recommend starting at 2% of all the oils and water added together.
 Depending on your preference you can increase it up to 5%, that however would be very strong depending on what oils you are choosing.

-For in-depth information on the many essential oils available and their properties check out the Essential Oil Use Chart
+For in-depth information on the many essential oils available and their properties check out the Essential Oil Guide

-If you want To give your homemade soap a pleasant fragrance, color or texture, why not try adding some of these soap making ingredients.
+If you want To give your homemade soap a pleasant fragrance, color or texture, why not try adding some of these natural ingredients.
 Simply add a little when you have reached the “trace” stage until you are satisfied with the look and aroma of your soap blend.

 - Brown – Use Raw Cocoa Powder